aleszu/reddit-sentiment-analysis/README.md

 write.csv((All_bacopa_comments), "reddit/substances/all_bacopa_mentions.csv")
 ```

 In Excel, we surveyed each of these substances, adding a corresponding ```substance``` column to each csv.
-We then pasted all of these into one spreadsheet, which we named *all_substance_mentions.csv*.
+We then pasted all of these into one spreadsheet, which we named ```all_substance_mentions.csv.

 This could have easily been done with the ```dplyr``` R package, too, FYI.